-(g) Conviction, guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony-drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of an Other Jurisdiction; or
+(g) Conviction, guilty plea, plea of nolo contendere, or admission to sufficient facts of a drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of an Other Jurisdiction; or

-(h) Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 500.802 or 500.803 as a Laboratory Agent 935 CMR 500.801, Table A: Marijuana Establishment Licensees or 935 CMR 500.803, Table E: Registration as a Laboratory Agent, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent.
+(h) Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 500.801: Table A: Marijuana Establishment Licensees or 935 CMR 500.803: Table E: Registration as a Laboratory Agent, as applicable, that may otherwise affect the status of the suitability for registration of the Marijuana Establishment Agent.

-(2) In addition to the grounds in 935 CMR 501.032(1), a conviction of a felony drug offense in the Commonwealth, or a like violation of the laws of an Other Jurisdiction shall be adequate grounds for the revocation of a Marijuana Establishment Agent Registration Card for agents individuals or entities -subject to 935 CMR 500.801, Table A: Marijuana Establishment Licensees or 935 CMR 500.803, Table E: Registration as a Laboratory Agent-
+(2) In addition to the grounds in 935 CMR 501.032(1), a conviction of a felony drug offense in the Commonwealth, or a like violation of the laws of an Other Jurisdiction shall be adequate grounds for the revocation of a Marijuana Establishment Agent Registration Card for individuals or entities subject to 935 CMR 500.801: Table A: Marijuana Establishment Licensees or 935 CMR 500.803: Table E: Registration as a Laboratory Agent.